jexniemi/react-native-modalizer/README.md

 # react-native-modalizer
-A fully customizabla, animated modal component for React-Native
+A fully customizable, animated modal component for React-Native